 This document was prepared by Technical Committee ISO/TC 211, Geographic information/Geomatics, Working Group 9, Information management, in collaboration with the Open Geospatial Consortium, Inc. (OGC).

 This second edition cancels and replaces the first edition (ISO 19156:2011), which has been technically revised.
 The UML model as well as the requirements/conformance class structure has been completely redesigned to address the contemporary modelling and observation data provision use cases.
 The fundamental Observation model has remained largely the same as in the previous version, with carefully designed improvements and clarifications for the intended use.
 The Sample model has also been refined.
-Given the important reuse of the Sample model is has been decided to also make that term appear in the name of the standard.
+Given the integral nature of the Sample model, is has been decided to include that term in the name of the standard.

 Special care has been taken to ensure smooth migration from the ISO 19156:2011 to this version.